What to look for in collagen powder and how to read the label

 Type 1 collagen

 Type 1 collagen makes up 75 to 80 percent of the collagen in the skin’s dermis.
 That’s why, if you’re looking for a collagen powder specifically for your complexion, make sure the label says type 1.
-Type 1 collagen is abundant in marine supplements such as Skinful Pure Marine Collagen Powder, but you’ll also find it in smaller amounts in bovine collagen powders.
+Type 1 collagen is abundant in marine supplements such as Skinful Pure Marine Collagen Powder.
+It also makes up around 95% of the collagen in bovine collagen powders.

 Type 2 collagen

-Type 2 collagen makes up the majority of the protein molecules in your cartilage and you should choose this type if you were interested in maintaining the health of your joints.
+Type 2 collagen makes up the majority of the protein molecules in your cartilage and you should choose this type if you're interested in maintaining the health of your joints.
 In supplement form it’s made from chicken cartilage.

 Type 3 collagen

 Type 3 collagen is found in large quantities in the intestines and as such, it is thought to be useful for gut health.
-You’ll find type 3 in bovine collagen.
+You’ll find type 3 in bovine collagens such as Fundamental.

 Related Products